-Although beer is not my favorite adult beverage, Yuengling has a soft spot in my heart; it’s the first alcohol that I ever drank.
-It’s become increasingly more popular during the last few years and their distribution is pretty much all over the east coast of North America.
+Although beer is not my favourite adult beverage, Yuengling has a soft spot in my heart; it’s the first alcohol I ever drank.
+It’s become increasingly popular during the last few years, and its distribution is pretty much all over the east coast of North America.
 It’s headquartered in Pennsylvania, which is my home state – holla!

-In addition, Yuengling has a very mild flavor; it doesn’t taste watered-down like light beers, but it’s flavor doesn’t overpower in baking or cooking.
+In addition, Yuengling has a very mild flavour; it doesn’t taste watered-down like light beers, but its flavour doesn’t overpower in baking or cooking.
 It’s also vegan!

 So, this pretty much explains my affinity for Yuengling.

 As for pretzels, my hubby loves them.
 I thought that I would tackle vegan soft pretzels because he loves to eat them with whole grain mustard.

 They.
 Taste.
 Amazing.
 Yes, this Yuengling Soft Pretzels with Beer “Cheese” Sauce Recipe is the Bomb.

 Yuengling Soft Pretzels with Beer “Cheese” SauceCourse: Uncategorized

 One fourth cup organic cane sugar

 One tea spoon sea salt

 Two and a half cup organic white flour, more as needed